Mechanical Engineering

 Concentration Requirements

-Students accepted into the concentration should choose five courses.
-Two of the courses are selected from the following courses offered by the Biology Department:
+Students accepted into the concentration should choose three courses.
+One of the courses are selected from the following courses offered by the Biology Department.
+Another suitable course may be substituted by the Mechanical Engineering Chairperson as the need arises:

-The other three courses are selected from the following Mechanical Engineering courses:
+The other two courses are selected from the following Mechanical Engineering courses:

 Preferred courses for the concentration.